-Any designated historic heritage assets in the Parish and their settings, including listed buildings, historic public realm, sites of archaeological significance and any monuments that may be scheduled or conservation areas that may be created will be preserved and enhanced for their historic significance and their importance to local distinctiveness, character and sense of place.
+Designated historic heritage assets in the Parish and their settings, including listed buildings, historic public realm, sites of archaeological significance and any monuments that may be scheduled or conservation areas that may be created will be preserved and enhanced for their historic significance, including the contribution made by their settings and their importance to local distinctiveness, character and sense of place.

-Proposals for development that affect non-designated historic assets will be considered taking account of the scale of any harm or loss and the significance of the heritage assets.
+Proposals for development that affect non-designated heritage assets will be considered taking account of the scale of any harm or loss and the significance of the heritage assets.